Hendre-Ddu Tramway: After closure

-During 1940 the Cwm Caws branch was again re-laid using Jubilee track for further timber extraction.
+During 1940 the Cwm Caws branch was re-laid using Jubilee track for further timber extraction.
 This line was not lifted until October 1954 although the Hendre Ddu Tramway itself was converted into a road in 1941 for the safer conveyance of munitions which were stored in the Hendre Ddu Quarries during the war and for some years afterwards.

 A number of wagons from the Gartheiniog quarry were sold for use on the Meirion Mill Railway at Dinas Mawddwy in 1975.
 The railway closed in 1977, but several of the wagons remain at Meirion Mill in 2016.

 Operations

 From 1874 until 1921, the railway operated using horse and gravity power.
 Loaded wagons descended by gravity and uphill trains were hauled by horses or pushed by people.
 The National Welsh Slate Quarries Co. introduced locomotives to the line.
 An unknown number of wagons were fitted with petrol engines in the 1920s to provide the quarrymen with powered uphill travel.